isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/uid.md

 ## <a name="text-value"></a>Valor de texto

-O valor de texto representa um identificador exclusivo.
+O valor do texto representa um identificador exclusivo.

 ## <a name="element-information"></a>Elemento de informações